Gaylord Family Oklahoma Memorial Stadium: 21st-century improvements

 By 1999, the 75-year-old stadium was showing its age.
 Aside from the turf and lighting enhancements, the last substantial upgrade to the stadium had been the construction of the press box in 1975.
 The OU College of Architecture was housed under the west stands and in the north end zone, until other facilities became available in 1990.
 The east stands still had the original dirt flooring underneath the stands, making for a cloudy, dusty walk into the student and visitor seating sections.
-Restrooms were old and inadequate; paint was peeling off external walls and the areas under the stands (the east side in particular) were dark and smelled like dust.
+Restrooms were old and inadequate; paint was peeling off external walls and the areas under the stands (the east side in particular) were dark and smelled dusty.

 Plans began in 1997 to upgrade most athletic department facilities, beginning with a five-year fundraising campaign.
 Then, unexpectedly, the Sooners won the BCS National Championship for the 2000 season.
 The university began to get more freshman applications than it could house due in large part to the football team's success.
 Along with other campus improvements such as more and better student housing, the refurbishment and expansion plan for the stadium was accelerated to be ready by the beginning of the 2003 season.

-In 2002, every seat in the stadium was replaced and the north end zone scoreboard was dismantled in preparation for replacement.
+In 2002, all seats were replaced and the north end zone scoreboard was dismantled in preparation for replacement.
 From 2003 to 2004, the video and audio systems were completely replaced, and new video scoreboards were placed at both end zones.
 The west side, long ignored except for the press box construction in 1975, received restroom and concession improvements.
 Most importantly, a street running east of the east stands was moved to allow for the construction of an upper deck with club seating for 2,500 and 27 suites on the east side, which increased the capacity of the stadium to 83,469.
-The renovation, led by architecture firms 360 Architecture and HOK Sport, cost $54 million.
+The renovation, led by architecture firms 360 Architecture and HOK Sport (now Populous), cost $54 million.